 A description of the corporate governance structures and practices in place at Bougainville Copper Limited (company) is set out below.
 The board endorses the Australian Securities Exchange (ASX) Corporate Governance Principles and Recommendations second edition with 2010 Amendments (ASX Principles) and unless otherwise stated, complies with the ASX Principles.
 As detailed below, to support its corporate governance framework, the company has adopted a number of the policies of the Rio Tinto Group (Rio Tinto) as Rio Tinto Limited is a substantial shareholder of the company holding 53.83 per cent of the shares.
 Given the size of the company, its non-operational status and ownership structure, it is practical for the company to adopt certain Rio Tinto policies, which reflect Rio Tinto's extensive presence in the global mining industry.
-Further, the company does not have any employees and instead contracts a management team, including the services of Peter Taylor, from Rio Tinto as Chief Executive Officer, under a service agreement.
+Further, the company does not have any employees and instead contracts a management team, including the services of Peter Taylor, from Rio Tinto as chief executive officer, under a service agreement.
 The board annually reviews these adopted policies to ensure they are still relevant to the company and if required, will make adjustments as to how these policies apply to the company.
-The Rio Tinto policies adopted by the board can be accessed at the corporate governance section of Rio Tinto's website at: www.riotinto.com
+The Rio Tinto policies adopted by the board can be accessed at the corporate governance section of Rio Tinto's website at: www.riotinto.com.

-These policies are:
+These policies are:-

 - The way we work (Code of Conduct)

-- Human rights guidance
+- Human right guidance

 - Business integrity guidance

 - Our key relationships

 - Compliance guidance

 - Corporate governance guidance

 - Risk policy and standard

-- Anti trust policy and guidance
+- Anti trust Policy and Guidance

-The board's responsibility for laying the foundations for management and oversight monitoring the performance of the company against these plans.
+The board's responsibility for laying the foundations for management and oversight

+The board is responsible for setting and reviewing the strategy and business plans of the company, and monitoring the performance of the company against these plans.
 The directors also monitor compliance with policies prescribed by the board in areas such as workplace health and safety, environment, business ethics, internal control and risk management.
 These policies are designed to ensure that the company complies with the regulatory requirements governing its operations.